wangzizhe/modelica-agent-workflow-benchmark/README.md

 The canonical demo task files live in `benchmark/samples/*.json`.
 Repair demo initial models are also mirrored as `.mo` files in `benchmark/samples/modelica_models/` for easier reading.

-A valid repair or generation submission is a complete final Modelica model that passes OpenModelica `checkModel` and reaches an accepted simulation status under the task settings.
-A valid tuning submission is a parameter set that keeps the model executable and satisfies the task behavior targets under the same OpenModelica validation policy.
+A valid Repair submission must preserve the required interface and pass OpenModelica model checking and simulation.
+A valid Generation submission must additionally satisfy its structural and behavioral contracts.
+A valid Tuning submission must keep the model executable and satisfy its scenario-dependent behavior targets.

 ## Simulation Warning Policy